Philip-Scott/Spice-up/README.md

     <img src="Screenshot1.png" alt="Screenshot">
 </p>

-Its features include:
+Easy-to-design slides and powerful features:

-- **Exporting to PDF:** Share your presentation with anyone, no matter the platform they're at
+- **Exporting to PDF:** Share your presentation with anyone, no matter the platform they're at.
-- **Presentation Browser**: Scroll though the presentations you have made and jump right into them with one click!.
+- **Presentation Browser:** Scroll though the presentations you have made and jump right into them with one click!.
-- **Controller Support**: If you have a USB or Bluetooth controller, plug it in and control your slides!
+- **Controller Support:** If you have a USB or Bluetooth controller, plug it in and control your slides!
-- **Templates**, so you can whip up a presentation in a blink of an eye.
+- **Web Viewer:** Presentations can now be viewed from a web browser if Spice-Up is not installed, even if you're not using Linux.
+No extra software needed!
 - **Edit images** in your favorite editor, and it will automatically update when saved
-- **Web Viewer**: Presentations can now be viewed from a web browser if Spice-Up is not installed, even if you're not using Linux
+- **Templates:** a touch of creativity is all you need to make presentations in a blink of an eye.
+- **Presenter Notes:** Present like a pro with slide-by-slide notes only viewable by you!
 - And much more!

 <p align="center">